TrialAndErrror/Fetcher/README.md

 Fetcher is built upon the PyTube framework to interact with YouTube videos.

-Fetching videos based on a list of videos in .csv files.
+Fetching video urls based on a list of video urls in .csv files.
 Fetcher looks for any values longer than 25 characters, so make sure any headings or organization are less than that length.

 Fetcher uses multithreading with a default maximum workers of 5, but that can be changed within fetch.py.